ecohealthalliance/eidith-cleaning-reports/README.md

 This repository contains R code to generate reports to support cleaning EIDITH data.

-Currently, reports for sites, animals, and specimens are implemented.
+Currently, reports for sites, animals, specimens, humans and human modules are implemented.

 To use, clone this repository and set it as your working directory.
 (You may open the `eidith-cleaning-reports.Rproj` file if you use RStudio.)